 - Figure out how you're doing so you get a sense of what's working and what's not working

-- Figure out the impact of decisions (like changes to policies or business processes, changes of direction “pivots”, shifts in resource allocation, shifts in investment allocations, etc)
+- Figure out the impact of decisions (like changes to policies or business processes, changes in direction, (i.e. pivots), shifts in resource allocation, shifts in investment allocation, etc)

 - Figure out how to improve things that are not working or how to make things work even better

-Because analytics is measuring the impact of every other function, it’s taken for granted and its impact is hidden from plain sight.
+Because analytics is measuring the impact of every other function, it’s cast in a supporting role and its impact is hidden from plain sight.

-This casts analysts in this weird role as “number pullers”
+This puts analysts in this weird posirion as “number pullers”

 In many organizations they end up doing what Ben Stancil calls “English to SQL translation” where they spend most of their time writing queries to answer questions or create dashboards in the hopes of never having to answer the same questions twice.